WinVector/data_algebra/Examples/cdata/ranking_pivot_example.md

-# Ordered Grouping Example
+John Mount and Nina Zumel

 ## Introduction

-I'd like to share an example of data-wrangling/data-reshaping and how to solve it in [`Python`](https://www.python.org)/[`Pandas`](https://pandas.pydata.org) using [`data_algebra`](https://github.com/WinVector/data_algebra) (the `R` version of this example can be found [`here`](https://github.com/WinVector/cdata/blob/master/Examples/OrderedGrouping/OrderedGrouping.md)).
+This is an example of an interesting data-wrangling/data-reshaping problem and how to solve it in [`Python`](https://www.python.org)/[`Pandas`](https://pandas.pydata.org) using [`data_algebra`](https://github.com/WinVector/data_algebra).
+The `R` version of this example can be found [here](https://github.com/WinVector/cdata/blob/master/Examples/OrderedGrouping/OrderedGrouping.md)).

+## The problem

 In an RStudio Community note, user <code>hklovs</code> asked [how to re-organize some data](https://community.rstudio.com/t/tidying-data-reorganizing-tibble/48292).

-The solution is:

-  * Get a good definition of what is wanted
-  * Re-process the data so any advisory column you wished you had is actually there
-  * And finish the problem.

-## The problem

-In this example the ask was equivalent to:
+The ask was essentially to

 <blockquote>
-How do I transform data from this format:
+transform data from this format:

 | ID | OP | DATE                |
 | -: | :- | :------------------ |